sQeeZ-scripting-language/lexer/README.md

 | `OF` | 2 | of | Of keyword |

 ## Operator Tokens
 This enum class categorizes various operators used in the sQeeZ language for mathematical operations and assignments.
-These tokens represent both basic arithmetic operations and their compound assignment counterparts, along with special operators like increment, decrement, floor division and potentation.
+These tokens represent both basic arithmetic operations and their compound assignment counterparts, along with special operators like increment, decrement and potentation.

 | **Token** | **Size** | **Value** | **Description** |
 | --- | --- | --- | --- |